davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/forest.md

 {{/if-has-not-flag}}
 {{/if-has-flag}}

-The chants came from the torches, the dark hooded figures that held them stopped chanting and shouted at them.
+The dark hooded figures that held the torches stopped chanting and shouted at them.